Next time you have a gut feeling about something, pay attention to it. That is your second brain talking to you.

 Since the 1960s it has been believed that these two conditions esp depression occurs due to an imbalance or not enough serotonin in the brain.
 But is that all there is to it?

 New research is showing that anxiety and depression are much more complex and the root cause is many-sided.
 If we look at depression, the causes may include:

 - Nutritional deficiencies such as vitamin B, folate, vitamin D, magnesium

-- Other chronic illness such as diabetes, hypothyroidism, hormonal imbalances
+- Other chronic illnesses such as diabetes, hypothyroidism, hormonal imbalances

 - Environmental and socio-economic, situational experiences

 For the purposes of this post, let us examine the role of gut health in brain health

 This is two-fold.

 There is the role of nutrients that can be deficient in the case of an inflamed and leaky gut.